ryejs/ryejs.com/docs/query.md

     .contains(selector) <span>⇒ rye collection</span>
 </div>

-Returns a new collection keeping elements those that have a descendant that matches the `selector`.
+Returns a new collection containg elements where at least one descendant matches `seletor`.

 is